 Mesothelioma metastasis occurs when the cancer has spread beyond where the tumors originated, generally associated with stage 3 and stage 4 mesothelioma.
-When mesothelioma metastasizes, prognosis worsens and treatment options may be limited to palliative care.
+When mesothelioma metastasizes, prognosis worsens and treatment options may be more limited.

 Mesothelioma is an aggressive cancer, with most patients surviving less than two years after diagnosis.
 The difficulties in diagnosing the disease early, largely due to the long latency period and nonspecific symptoms, means the majority of patients aren’t properly diagnosed until the cancer has progressed to a more advanced stage.
 By this point, the cancer has often metastasized, or spread, to other parts of the body and is much more difficult to treat.
 At this stage, life expectancy is typically only 12 – 16 months.

 Mesothelioma cancer can spread through the body a number of ways, much like other types of cancer spread in the body at more advanced stages.
 The spreading of mesothelioma cells can be considered localized, regional or distant, depending on which tissues or organs the cancer cells can be found.

 Mesothelioma, along with other types of cancer, can metastasize by:

 - Traveling through nearby blood vessels or lymph nodes

 - Moving through the bloodstream or lymphatic system to more distant organs

 - Causing new blood vessels to grow (angiogenesis), allowing the cancer cells to grow and develop more tumors